 Omnitrition is a range of products that take pride in US-made products with the ‘highest standards of quality assurance.’
-Some of their homeopathic supplements, however, contain HCG, which we soon discovered is banned by the FDA.
+Some of their homeopathic supplements, however, contain the FDA bans HCG, which we soon discovered.
 Additionally, little research suggests the hormone is effective for weight loss.

 Our research team has concerns with questionable products that don’t back their claims with real data, so our research team intensely reviewed Omnitrition claimed benefits, like rapid weight loss.
 In the end, we examined their supplements, like hCG Drops and protein shakes, from top to bottom to figure out if they are both safe and effective.